-Columbia's Integrity Week 2025
+Columbia's Integrity Week 2026

 Integrity Week at Columbia facilitates integral conversations with our campus community about integrity and ethics in academia through programs and workshops that focus on the fundamental values of academic integrity in research, teaching, and learning.
 This week of collective action and instruction strengthens the Columbia community's commitment to honesty, trust, fairness, respect, responsibility, and courage.
+This year's theme is all about the impact of generative artificial intelligence on academia.

 This week is co-sponsored by and made possible through collaborations with: